msabrishami/isc-website-mjhp/services.md

 Now that you have learned the basics of phone services in the United States, this section provides a comprehensive guide on how to obtain your phone service.

 ```

-Note: Always ask around and check online for promotions!
+Notice: Always ask around and check online for promotions!
 ```

 ### First Weeks